g-leech/argmin-gravitas/pages/phd.md

 {%	assign fo = "https://forrt.org/reversals"		%}

 I'm interested in keeping an eye on AI.
 By a stroke of luck my PhD advisor is <a href="{{la}}">Laurence Aitchison</a>.
-I'm part of the Interactive Artificial Intelligence Centre for Doctoral Training at the University of Bristol.<br><br>
+I'm at the Interactive Artificial Intelligence Centre for Doctoral Training at the University of Bristol.<br><br>

 <center>
 {%	include researches/icons.html	%}